Updated: Nov 3, 2022

 In today’s world, everything is digital.

 Deny it, as you might.
 But our dependence on computer algorithms and data networks is a reality we can no longer shy away from, considering it is practically in everything we do and everywhere we go.
 The numbers say it all.
-As per January 2020, 4.54 billion people have been estimated to be active internet users.
+As of January 2020, 4.54 billion people have been estimated to be active internet users.
 That is 59% of the global population!

 Need we say more?
 In the age of the internet, even the McDonald’s meals we consume are ordered via cellphone apps or those large touchscreens at the outlets.
 And in our humble opinion, it would be just plain silly to not even try to reap the many benefits of ubiquitous computing.
 Today, there is no better place for one to market themselves or their business than the internet.
 And this is especially applicable to those focused on senior care.

 Is Your Senior Care Business Keeping Up With The Trends?